dell/csm-docs/content/docs/csidriver/release/operator.md

 description: Release notes for Dell CSI Operator
 ---

-## Release Notes - Dell CSI Operator 1.6.0
+## Release Notes - Dell CSI Operator 1.7.0

->**Note:** There will be a delay in certification of Dell CSI Operator 1.6.0 and it will not be available for download from the Red Hat OpenShift certified catalog right away.
-The operator will still be available for download from the Red Hat OpenShift Community Catalog soon after the 1.6.0 release.
+>**Note:** There will be a delay in certification of Dell CSI Operator 1.7.0 and it will not be available for download from the Red Hat OpenShift certified catalog right away.
+The operator will still be available for download from the Red Hat OpenShift Community Catalog soon after the 1.7.0 release.

 ### New Features/Changes

-- Added support for OpenShift v4.9.
+- Added support for Kubernetes v1.23

 ### Fixed Issues
 There are no fixed issues in this release.